 In addition a file handler must be supported for each file.
 For the index file an index handler must also be supported.
 It is through this index handler that depth, sidescan and (for "near real time") position data are accessible.
 The different opening routines then return some type specific data (e.g. a file header and number of record).
-To open a file for reading, set file mode to r and for updating set file mode to \mathbf{r} +.
+To open a file for reading, set file mode to r and for updating set file mode to r+.

 If the data is written on a machine with little Endian and read on a machine with big Endian format (or vice versa), it is automatically swapped when read, or updated.
 If the file is copied, then it is always copied to the native format of the machine the program is running on.
-Compressed data can not be transferred between little Endian and big Endian machines.